OSSSC-edu/supply-chain.github.io/package-managers.md

 In this chapter, we learn about:

 - The principal characteristics of [system-level package managers](#system-level-package-managers), [deployment-level package managers](#deployment-level-package-managers), and [development-level package managers](#development-level-package-managers)
-- The role of [software dependencies](#software-dependencies) in software development, and how package managers handle them
 - The impact of [software ecosystems](#software-ecosystems) in modern software development
 - [Use cases](#industry-use-cases) for open-source software in the industry